Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP FOUR: Bake for 10 minutes or until they are slightly firm.
-Take the back of a spoon, and press the indentions again.
+STEP FOUR: Bake them for 10 minutes or until they are slightly firm.
+Use the back of a spoon to press the indentations again.
+Place the cookies back in the oven and bake them for another 6-8 minutes.
+Let them cool for a minute, then place them on a wire rack.

 To thin the icing out, add more milk if needed.
 Place icing in a plastic bag, and cut off the corner.
 Fill the centers of the cookies.
 Let them sit overnight to set up.